Nigeria's central bank hikes interest rate to 24.75% as it battles sky-high inflation, currency crisis

 However, it has since recovered some ground, trading around 1,400 naira as of Tuesday morning after the CBN announced that a $7 billion backlog of imports had finally been cleared.

-The central bank's latest minutes revealed that members of the Monetary Policy Committee held differing views on the drivers of inflation and naira weakness, which influenced their votes.
+The central bank's February minutes revealed that members of the Monetary Policy Committee at the time held differing views on the drivers of inflation and naira weakness, which influenced their votes.

-The MPC hiked rates by 400 basis points to 22.75% in February, but there were arguments for hikes as small as 100 basis points and as large as 450 from committee members.
-Governor Cardoso advocated for a 425 basis point move, noted David Omojomolo, Africa economist at Capital Economics.
+Though the MPC hiked rates by 400 basis points to 22.75% in February, there were arguments for hikes as small as 100 basis points and as large as 450 from committee members.
+Governor Cardoso had advocated for a 425 basis point move, Omojomolo noted ahead of Tuesday's decision.

 "Doves warned about the risk of hiking rates too aggressively and the structural nature of inflation, while hawks emphasised the need to restore the CBN's credibility and move real interest rates into positive territory to further support the naira via extra foreign investment," he added.